List of University Professors at Harvard University

-At Harvard University, the title of University Professor is the institution's most distinguished professorial post, and is conferred upon a select group of 25 tenured faculty members whose scholarship and other professional work have achieved exceptional distinction and influence.
+At Harvard University, the title of University Professor is the institution's most distinguished professorial post, and is conferred upon a select group of tenured faculty members whose scholarship and other professional work have achieved exceptional distinction and influence.
 Established in 1935, this position enables scholars to work across disciplines and at any of Harvard's schools.

 The number of University Professors has increased over time, made possible by new endowed gifts to the university.
 In 2006, there were 21 University Professors.
-As of 2022, the total has risen to 25 University Professors.
+As of 2022, the total had risen to 25 University Professors.